Parkerizing formula, process and Q&A's

 A. Parkerizing or Phosphating is a very well known process in the firearm industry.
 Parkerizing has been used by the U.S. military since the early 1900's.
 The Patents for Parkerizing are or were (my references are rather outdated) held by the Parker Rust Proof Company, Detroit, Michigan.

 The basic formula consists of;

 Iron Filings [linked by editor to product info at Amazon]or Manganese Dioxide

 Parts may be sand or bead blasted before finishing but good results may also be produced on highly polished parts.
 The Parkerizing process should only be used on on exterior surfaces to protect close tolerance parts.
 Parts are neutralized immediately after removal from Parkerizing solution by boiling in plain water.Brian North

+!
 Hello all!
 Just a note to anyone interested in the history of The Parker Process.
 Clark W. Parker was my great-great grandfather, the one who invented the Parker Process.
-I was surfing through the net and found this sight.
+I was surfing through the net and found this site.
 Sincerely,Sharon A. Walker-Ciafone

 We are having a industry in India which is doing Mechanical work shop activity from past five years.
 Now we are interested to start cold zinc phosphating process for hydraulic cylinder tubes.
 We understand that we have to follow the following process..